Evidence for local spots of viscous electron flow in graphene at moderate mobility: Results and discussion

-The SDILD effect is indeed observed in the experiment.
-Figure~\ref{fig2:SDind_doping}d shows the topography and Fig.~\ref{fig2:SDind_doping}e the $n_0(x,y)$ map deduced from $V_{\rm CPD}(x,y, V_{\rm SD}=0\,{\rm V})$ recorded at $V_{\rm gate}=V_{\rm D}$.
-An electron puddle of size 5\,$\mu$m is apparent with amplitude $2\times10^{11}$/cm$^2$.
-Figure~\ref{fig2:SDind_doping}f, h display the resulting $\widehat{E}_x^\mathrm{SDILD}(x,y)$ for two opposite $V_{\rm SD}$ using eq.~(\ref{eq:2}), (\ref{eq:3}) and calculating $n(x,y)$ by tilting the potential and including quantum capacitance (Supplementary Section~5.1, eq.~(S14)).
-The $\widehat{E}_x^\mathrm{meas}(x,y)$ maps recorded by measurement of $V_{\rm CPD}(x,y,V_{\rm SD})$ and using eq.~(\ref{eq:1}) are displayed in Fig.~\ref{fig2:SDind_doping}g, i.
-The latter include both, current induced electric fields and SDILD effects.
-Obviously, most details of the experiment are reproduced by the simulation revealing that the apparent inverted $\widehat{E}_x^\mathrm{meas}(x,y)$ (red areas) is induced by SDILD and not by a spatially inhomogeneous current flow.
-Thus, one must distinguish SDILD artifacts from real current induced inverted $\widehat{E}_x^\mathrm{meas}(x,y)$.
+The SDILD effect is indeed identified in the experiments.
+Figure~\ref{fig2:SDind_doping}d, e display the topography of a graphene area and the corresponding $n_0(x,y)$ for $V_{\rm gate}\approx V_{\rm D}$.
+They are deduced from a recorded $V_{\rm CPD}(x,y, V_{\rm SD}=0\,{\rm V})$ map (Supplementary Section \ref{Sec5_DopingDistr_CPD}, eq.\ref{DopingCPDrelation}).
+An electron puddle of size 5\,$\mu$m is apparent (blue area in e) surrounded by hole doped areas.
+Figure~\ref{fig2:SDind_doping}f and h display $\widehat{E}_x^\mathrm{SDILD}(x,y)$ as calculated from Fig.~\ref{fig2:SDind_doping}e for two opposite $V_{\rm SD}$ via eq.~(\ref{eq:2}) and (\ref{eq:3}) after deducing $n(x,y)$ by tilting the potential and including quantum capacitance (Supplementary Section \ref{subsec_SDILD}, eq.\ref{eq:SDILD}). $\widehat{E}_x^\mathrm{meas}(x,y)$ resulting from two recorded $V_{\rm CPD}(x,y,V_{\rm SD})$ maps (eq.~(\ref{eq:1})) are displayed in Fig.~\ref{fig2:SDind_doping}g, i.
+These include both, current induced electric fields and SDILD effects.
+As is evident, most details of the experiment are reproduced by the simulation.
+Smaller discrepancies can be attributed to experimental noise, slightly varying tip potentials during recording of the two $V_{\rm CPD}(x,y)$ images and temporal fluctuations in the doping distribution (Supplementary Section \ref{sec:fig2_discrepancies}).
+Importantly, these discrepancies ($\sim 10$\,\% with respect to the strongest signal) are more than an order of magnitude lower than the discrepancy of $\sim 800$\,\% between inverted fields attributed to viscous flow and the expected inverted fields from SDILD in the same area as discussed below (Fig.~\ref{fig3:NegFields_ViscousFlow}).